 The 7 best motorhome awnings on the market

 So, you’re looking to expand your space when pitching up in your motorhome.
-But where to start when there are so many different awnings out there?
+But where to start when there are so many different motorhome awnings out there?

 We’ve also rounded up some of the best motorhome awnings on the market so that you can create an amazing outdoor experience for you and your guests on your next trip.